kortexa-ai/GradientOS/docs/trajectory_execution.md

 #### 2. Path Execution (`_closed_loop_executor_thread`)

 Once a path is planned, it is handed to the executor thread.
 This thread is responsible for making the robot follow the planned path accurately in real-time.
-It runs a high-frequency control loop (e.g., 200 Hz) that is independent of the main command loop.
+It runs a high-frequency control loop (default 50 Hz) that is independent of the main command loop.

 The logic for each cycle of the control loop is as follows: